-Assassin’s Creed 3 gives you that opportunity in the form of some mini games that can be played in Homestead and in your ship.
+Assassin’s Creed 3 gives you that opportunity in the form of some of these games that can be played in Homestead and in your ship.
+You’ll need to complete majority of Homestead Missions before you can partake in side activities.

-However, these mini games may not be as stress relieving as they may initially seem.
+However, these AC3 mini-games may not be as stress relieving as they may initially seem.
 The AI is extremely smart in AC3 in this regard, and as you progress to harder difficulties in each game, you’ll tend to get frustrated quite easily.

 But hey, we completionists love a challenge, don’t we?
 Thus, to get you started, here’s a startup guide for each of the mini-game in AC3.